 This means you may not know whether you or your partner have the virus.

-If Warts do appear, this can happen from three weeks to months or years after coming into contact with the virus.
+If warts do appear, this can happen from 6 months to a year after coming into contact with the virus.

 You might notice small, fleshy growths, bumps or skin changes which may appear anywhere in or on the genital, anal or throat area.
 They might be inside the vagina or anus, so may not be immediately visible.